 I was stumped about the leafy green and did some research (thank goodness for the Internets!).
 Turns out this sweet vegetable is related to Bok Choy which I already know and love.
 It's crisp, sweet and quick to cook.
 Once I found that out, I decided to make an Asian stir-fry.
 Now it is a regular side dish on our table.

-Easy Tatsoi Stir Fry
+Easy Tatsoi Stir Fry Recipe

 - 1 bunch tatsoi cleaned and trimmed of stalks at the bottom (the leafs can hold dirt like a leek or bok choy so be sure to give them a thorough rinse)

-1 clove crushed garlic
+- 1 clove crushed garlic

-1 tsp seasame oil
+- 1 tsp sesame oil

 - 2 tsp. soy sauce

-2 tsp grated ginger
+- 2 tsp grated ginger

 - Remove them quickly so the greens don't get soggy and overcooked.
 I like my veggies nice and crisp.

 - Add soy sauce--I recommend going light on this, too much salt can wreck the flavor.
 Remove from heat.

 This is an excellent pairing with salmon or another fatty, meaty fish (you know I have found ways to get my girls to enjoy fish).
 Enjoy and let me know if you try this vegetable.